 Product Leadership Pillar #4: Technical and UX Skills

 The internet is full of discussions on whether Product Managers need technical skills.
-Some say it’s just a business position, and therefore being technical is not important.
+Some say PM is just a business role, and therefore being technical is not important.
 I’m in the other camp.
 As a Software Product Leader, I advocate for a deep technical understanding to balance the other pillars.
-“Technical” is a big term that encompasses the following areas:
+“Technical” is a broad term that encompasses the following areas:

 A technology-savvy Product Leader has huge advantages like: